Posted on 2 Comments

 Our Earlybird Winter Literature and Writing Discovery Guide’s third book, The Mitten by Alvin Tresselt is re-telling of a folk tale about all kinds of animals trying to fit in a lost mitten!
 Hilarious!
 We love the theme that common needs can bring people together.

-You can carry this theme forward by reading, Unlikely Friendships: 47 remarkable stories from the Animal Kingdom by Jennifer S. Holland.
+Carry this theme forward by reading, Unlikely Friendships: 47 remarkable stories from the Animal Kingdom by Jennifer S. Holland.

-If this book doesn’t elicit a mitten-full of “Oh, that is soooo cute!," we don’t know what will!
+If this book doesn’t elicit a mitten-full of, “Oh, that is soooo cute!,” we don’t know what will!

 -Sara